Spiced German Gluwhein

 - Use responsibly-sourced ingredients: buy sustainably-produced wines and fair trade spices whenever possible

 Love this simple gluwhein recipe?
-Check out our other seasonal cocktail and drink recipes, like this Pomegranate Margarita or this Peppermint Mocha Matcha Latte (add a shot of liquor for a boozy treat!).
+Check out our other seasonal cocktail and drink recipes, like this Pomegranate Margarita or this Mocha Matcha Green Tea Latte (add a shot of liquor for a boozy treat!).

 Did you make this Spiced German Gluwhein?
 Leave a comment below and rate the recipe to let us know how it turned out.
 Save this Christmas cocktail recipe for later by pinning to your favorite winter Pinterest board and make sure to tag me on Fork in the Road’s Instagram to show me your cocktail creations!